 If you’re coming for the bakery items, get there early because they often sell out!

 And now all of this talk of food has got me hungry!
-I hope this guide helps you discover the best places to eat in Oahu, be sure to eat an extra Malasada for me!
+I hope this guide helps you discover the best places to eat in Oahu.
+Be sure to eat an extra Malasada for me!

 Pin it for later: